Xairos/Co-op-Reports/rank.md

 This goal was intentionally vague, since at the time, the topic and time available for the final project were to be determined.
 In the end, the task was to evaluate the effectiveness of an ML algorithm in production.
 The task itself was originally estimated at 4 weeks, but there were only about 1 ½ weeks remaining in the work term.
 To remediate this, I re-evaluated the goal and built a schedule that mapped each day to my approximate progress.

 Breaking the task down into a solidified and fine-grained schedule aided me in providing concrete daily progress updates.
 It also helped keep me from deviating from the task or getting stuck, and made it clear when I was ahead of schedule.
 I used this time ahead as an opportunity to branch out of the core task to try an interesting evaluation mechanism, which ended up providing great value to the final report.

-# Wrap-up
-At Rank, I saw how quality software is written.

 [rank-logo]: rank-logo.png "Rank Logo"